In bizarre twist, controversial school board member forces runoff election despite pulling out of race

 According to the Louisiana Secretary of State's Office, Bernard can now formally exit the race and allow Kennison to win the election by default, if she still wishes to leave her seat.

-WBRZ reached out to Bernard after the election but has not heard back as of Wednesday morning.
+WBRZ reached out to Bernard after the election, who said she planned to release a statement sometime Wednesday.

 Over the past several years, Bernard has faced calls to give up her seat, with some of that criticism coming from her fellow board members.